DataResponsibly/Virny/docs/api/user-interfaces/compute-metrics-with-config.md

     [Optional] Postprocessor object to apply to model predictions before metrics computation

+- **with_predict_proba** (*bool*) – defaults to `True`

+    [Optional] True, if models in models_config have a predict_proba method and can return probabilities for predictions,  False, otherwise.
+Note that if it is set to False, only metrics based on labels (not labels and probabilities) will be computed.
+Ignored when a postprocessor is not None, and set to False in this case.

 - **notebook_logs_stdout** (*bool*) – defaults to `False`

     [Optional] True, if this interface was execute in a Jupyter notebook,  False, otherwise.